mpavlou/ISCB2024_Poster_MP/README.md

 # ISCB2024_Poster_MP

 ## How to improve model stability when calculating the sample size and accuracy when estimating a prediction model

-By Menelaos Pavlou, Rumana Omar, Gareth Ambler
+by Menelaos Pavlou, Rumana Omar, Gareth Ambler

 ## References